Palau, Sardinia: Beaches

 On the coast, from one end of the village to the other, the beaches alternate with stretches of granite coast.
 In correspondence with the village, in its main entrance coming from Olbia, there are respectively the following beaches: the Sciumara, immediately followed by the large rocky coast of "Acapulco", the beaches of Porto Faro, attached to the pine forest, and the beach of Palau Vecchio.
 Beyond the harbour, in the other half of the village, we can find the beach of the Isolotto, divided in half by another large pine forest.
 Starting from the Coluccia Peninsula, there is the huge Isuledda beach: a strip of sandy earth divided by the mouth of the River Liscia, situated about two kilometres after the peninsula of its namesake.

-Society
+Demographics

 Ethnic groups and foreign minorities

 According to ISTAT data, the resident foreign population at 31 December 2010 was 568 people.
 The Romanian nationality was the most represented according to its percentage in the total number of resident population (328 inhabitants, 7.39%).